swiftlang/swift-evolution/proposals/NNNN-observability.md

 Another area of focus for future enhancements is support for observable `actor` types.
 This would require specific handling for key paths that currently does not exist for actors.

 The current requirement that all stored properties declarations include a type could be lifted in the future, if macros are able to provide semantic type information for properties.
 This would allow property declarations like `var a = 3`.

+Future macro features could potentially permit refinements to the `dependencies(of:)` implementation generated by the `@Observable` macro, to more accurately select the stored properties that each computed property depends on.

 Finally, once variadic generics are available, an observation mechanism could be added to observe multiple key paths as an `AsyncSequence`.